EuclidProtocol/docs/docs/Euclid Solidity Contracts/Solidity/Factory.md

 | `lp_token_symbol`        | `string`                                      | Symbol (ticker) of the LP token.                                                                  |
 | `lp_token_decimal`       | `uint8`                                       | Number of decimals used by the LP token.                                                          |

+## Query Messages

+List of queries that can be performed on the Factory contract.

 ### Get State

 Queries the configuration and current status of the Factory contract.